 Most older Americans want to remain in their homes as long as possible.
 For growing numbers of elders – and concerned family members – this is only possible with the help of a home care aide.
 As we discuss in another article, there are two basic types of aides and two ways to engage one: either through an agency or hiring one yourself.

-If you hire through an agency, use the questions you’ll find at Eldercare Locator to screen and vet the agency.
+If you hire through an agency, ask questions to screen and vet the agency.

 Then, use the following questions to interview the candidates they suggest or those you have found on your own: